GRESB/api-docs/source/includes/_asset-responses.md

 ## Show Asset-Level Data

-View asset-level data already submitted by your application with with a get request to:
+View asset-level data already submitted by your application with a get request to:

 `GET /api/responses/:response_id/asset_level_data`